manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ![Our demo workflow]({{site.baseurl}}/assets/images/blog/Serverless-workflow.png){:class="img-fluid rounded float" :height="auto" width="75%"}

 We could expect the code for the Lambda to have unit and integration tests written alongside.
-These may utilise mocks and utilities such as wiremock to run local mock servers to test how this simple code would handle the various HTTP response codes and capturing the messages being sent to S3 - this is testing the boundaries of the Lambda.
-However this leaves much of our workflow untested.
+These may utilise mocks and utilities such as wiremock to test how this simple code would handle the various HTTP response codes, and capture the messages being sent to S3.
+This is testing the boundaries of the Lambda, however this leaves much of our workflow untested.

-In a traditional stack, where instead of utilising serverless services we were managing servers (e.g. an FTP server for S3, an SMTP server for SNS, NGINX for API-Gateway); we could regression test these by running containers for them alongside wiremock on our CI box.
+In a traditional stack, where instead of utilising serverless we would be managing servers (e.g. an FTP server for S3, an SMTP server for SNS, NGINX for API-Gateway); we could regression test these by running containers for them alongside wiremock on our CI box.
 By triggering the application code with a range of api paths, we can regression test the local container instances for side-effects and unexpected behaviour.
 However how do we do this with managed